kitsudaiki/OpenHanami/docs/Inner_Workings/2_internal_infrastructure.md

 Messages can have 3 different ways through the network-stack.

 1. This way are the internal REST-APIs, triggered on side of the sender by `libKitsunemimiHanamiNetwork` and processed by the endpoints defined by `libKitsunemimiSakuraLang`.
 Each HTTP-message, which is received by the Torii, is internally forwarded over this message-path.
-Messages this way must contain a valid token, with is validated by Misaki, in case that the message comes from the Torii.
+Messages this way must contain a valid token, with is validated by Hanami, in case that the message comes from the Torii.
 Beside this, all fields of the message are validated based on the endpoint.
 This makes the message quite powerful in validation, but slow.
 The messages are already quite structured, so the containers of `libKitsunemimiHanamiMessages` are not necessary here.

 2. This path is for internal messages, which don't need internal API-endpoint, but either are bigger messages, or messages which still need a response in order to let the thread on the sender-side block until it receive a response.
 This layer only takes plain binary, so the message to send has to be serialized by the messages-library.